jamesdruhan/vue-jd-table/docs/Options.md

         - **order** [Number]: Indicates the order that the column will be displayed in from left to right, one (1) being the first (left-most) column. **Required**.
         - **sort** [Boolean]: Indicates if this is the column that should be initially sorted on when displaying results.
         - **sortDirection** [String]: Indicates the direction of the sort: '**asc**' or '**desc**'.
+        - **sortSpecial** [String]: Indicates special sort options.
+            - **Custom Sort Options**:
+                - **IP**: Sorts string and array types according to how a human would read sorted IP's.
+In the case of an array of IP's the first element of each item is sorted.
         - **type** [String]: Indicates the type of data that is in this column: '**String**', '**Number**' or '**Array**'.
         - **filterable** [Boolean]: Determines if this column can be filterable. **Required**.
         - **enabled** [Boolean]: Determines if the column is initally visible in the table.
 Set to FALSE to hide the column.
 Users can later add the column into the view by enabling it in using the columns feature. **Required**.